Self-Compassion for Habit Change

 The core of recovery from anything is to change the way we manage these dimensions of our humanity.

-My Mindfulness-Based Recovery (from anything) Master Class, like taking the fish out of the water, is a powerful way of bringing compassionate awareness to the gamut of your unconscious patterns.
+Zen Lab, like taking the fish out of the water, is a powerful way of bringing compassionate awareness to the gamut of your unconscious patterns.
 The practical applications of mindfulness practice are many.
 With your newfound awareness you begin to make more conscious choices about how to live your life moment by moment, breath by breath.

 True recovery is a challenging paradigm shift; a change in the entire pattern of our lifestyle.
 It involves long term, consistent skillful management of your thinking, feeling, behaving and relating to others.